 Why the Legalett system works:

 Legalett air-heated systems are entirely embedded in concrete, including the heater box.
-It is a closed-loop system where air is moved through either 2 or 4-inch PVC tubes (non-corrosive), so that no dust from the air in the home is introduced into the system.
-With no open vents there is no access point for rodents and insects.
+It is a closed-loop system where air is moved through either 2 or 4-inch PVC tubes (which are non-corrosive), so that no dust from the air in the home is introduced into the system.
+There are no open vents there is no access point for rodents and insects.

 After the concrete is poured, Legalett requires floors to be cured with an open-air construction heater (provided with the system) that maintains a temperature of 28°C for 3 weeks before permanent heating units are installed.
 This acts to remove moisture from the concrete and prevent corrosion of metal components in the heater box.